Eddy08/social-media/README.md

 ## Ability to Create, Add and Share Feeds Algorithms.
 ## Ability to use this social media without login.
 ## Posts will be of the same theme/ filter and will suggest users for the New Posts automatically that they are clicking with AI generated same feeds
+## Ability to ask questions as feedback and that too according to user behaviour.
+## Ability to Integrate to popular social media as a single point of contact.
 ## All the posts will not be copyrighted
 - Main Idea for the posts is to be shared and get the initial thoughts.
 - Monetize on the content discussion.